panicaz/tarkov-settings/README.md

 ![screenshot2](./1.png)

 I am by no means a C# programmer and my code is terrible.
 Do not use unless absolutely necessary.
 Better wait for original tarkov-settings updates.
-All the changes can be helpful for fullscreen users since tarkov-setting soes not work in fullscreen mode
+All the changes can be helpful for fullscreen users since tarkov-setting does not work if EFT is in fullscreen mode
 + added 3 presets that works best for me
 + added hotkeys for the presets
 + added hotkeys for +5 -5 gamma offset